Ringing in the Ears in Atlanta

 Ways to Cope With and Lessen the Effects of Ringing in the Ears

 If you have been diagnosed with tinnitus, there are a few tips and strategies you can try.
 They may help decrease the severity of tinnitus.
-You should:

 - Exercise on a daily basis in order to improve your body’s circulation.

 - Avoid caffeine (i.e. coffee, cola, tea, etc) and other stimulants (i.e. tobacco, etc).